-The particular courses a student is required to take may vary based upon his or her academic background.
+The particular courses a student is required to take may vary based upon their academic background.
 The specific requirements for the PhD in Biostatistics are outlined in the Biostatistics Graduate Student Handbook, including requirements for the areas of interest in Biostatistics or Bioinformatics.
 The director of graduate studies is responsible for reviewing the student’s program of study and has the authority to consider exceptions to the rules and regulations established by the department.
 The recommendations of the director of graduate studies are forwarded to the department chair for final approval.

 Master of Arts (AM)

 No one is admitted as a candidate for the AM, only for the PhD.
 Nevertheless, the requirements for the master’s degree must be satisfied by all students as they move toward the PhD and are expected to be completed by the end of the fourth term.
 The AM degree may be granted when these requirements are fulfilled.
 In addition, the department may confer a terminal AM on students who will not be completing the requirements for the PhD.

 For the AM degree, four terms of coursework with a minimum average grade of B is ordinarily required.
 With the department’s approval, students with a previous graduate degree in a medical, scientific, or statistical field and with prior sufficient prior statistical training may qualify for the AM degree with two terms of coursework.
 The specific requirements for the AM in Biostatistics are outlined in the Biostatistics Graduate Student Handbook.
 Upon fulfilling the AM requirements, students should submit an application for the master’s degree.